 I cut my teeth on yard sales at an early age, as my mom and her friends were always holding multi-family sales to earn money.
-We had a huge garage and driveway, so our house became the designated place for sales.
+My parents had a huge garage and driveway, so our house became the designated place for sales.

 I first learned how to organize a yard sale by putting price stickers on sales items and arranging stuff on tables.
 As I got older, I was allowed to write prices on the stickers and help customers load their cars.
 I was thrilled when I was finally old enough to tend the cash box!

-Some areas allow you to put flyers on signs, light and telephone poles; check with your city.
+Avoid placing signs on sidewalks or in medians.
+Some areas allow you to put flyers on signs, light or telephone poles; check with your city.

-Freestanding signs are another option you can try.
-I like using wooden stakes I can pound into the ground.
+Freestanding signs are one option that you can try.
+I like using wooden stakes I can pound in the ground.
 You can buy them in bundles at most home improvement stores--simply staple your garage sale sign to the stake.

-If parking is limited at your house, ask your neighbors if they will help you with the overflow.
-Find something of value to exchange for the deal; mow their lawn, wash their car…
+If parking is limited at your house, ask your neighbors if they will help you absorb the overflow.
+Find something of value to exchange for the deal; mow their lawn, wash their car, some home-baked cookies...

 If you're having a multi-family garage sale, choose to have the sale at the home with the best parking.